Codeway-js/discord-api/README.md

-# smalldiscord api
+# SmallDiscord API

-## context
+## Context

-It's another api who is writing for old v12 discord.js bot work on the v9.
-Now the code it's working but not finishthe main functionality are on but not all. when I wild finish to implemant all functionality I wild implemant a way to have /comamnds on the library
-It is on V9 and don't support /commands
+That's another discordjs API wrote with the V12 and V9 syntax.
+The current code work, but the project is not finish, for now there's just have the core functionality.
+When all the basics features of V12 and V9 gonna be implemented, I'm gonna add the slash commands in this API.

-## docs
+## Docs
-for doc look at discord.js docs
+For doc look at discord.js v12 docs

-## insall
+## Install
 `npm i smalldiscordapi`